lukaswenzl/RomanxCMB/README.md

 This repository contains the main components of the code used in Wenzl et al. 2021 https://arxiv.org/abs/2112.07681 Feel free to make use of this code under the condition of citing this paper in any resulting publications.
 If you make use of modules that are based on external codes please also acknowledge them.
-Also, feel free to contact the corresponding author for additional assistance.
+For additional assistance feel free to contact the corresponding author.

 ## Introduction